kiewic/PowerBI-WaffleChart/Visual/Selection.md

     * Tells the builder to use a specific identity under the category provided.
 * **withMeasure(measureId: string)**
     * Tells the builder to use the provided string as the measure.
-* **withSeries(seriesColumn: DataViewValueColumns, valueColumn: DataViewValueColumn | DataViewValueColumnGroup)**
+* **withSeries(values: DataViewValueColumns, seriesGroup: DataViewValueColumnGroup)**
-    * Tells the builder to use the grouped identity.
+    * Your selection ids will include the identity of the given series group.
     * [See groupings in categorical data mappings for more details](../Capabilities/DataViewMappings.md)
 * **createSelectionId()**
     * Creates the selection id with the properties provided.